 UHC HSA Advantage 1 Other Covered Services In-Network Benefits' Out-of-Network Benefits Pregnancy and Maternity Care Certain services and supplies covered at 100%; others covered at 80% after deductible.
-For more information, see Pregnancy and Maternity Care earlier in this section Covered at 60% after deductible' Prosthetic Devices Covered at 80% after deductible Covered at 60% after deductible Note: Subject to plan review; rental or purchase must r Skilled Nursing Facility Covered at 80% after deductible Covered at 60% after deductible Limited to 120 days per calendar year (combined with combined) inpatient rehabilitation facility; in- and out-of-network Note: Custodial services are not covered.
-For more info Settings earlier in this section rmation about eligible services, refer to Alternative Care Mental Health (Including Applied Behavior Analysis (ABA) Therapy) And Substance-Related and Addictive Disorders Treatment In-Network Benefits' In-Network Benefits' Outpatient Care Covered at 80% after deductible Covered at 60% after deductible Note: For the highest level of benefits, call UHC at 800 Behavioral Health before receiving care -638-8884 and follow the prompts for United For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
-For a description of ABA therapy, refer to Treating Autism Spectrum Disorders (ASD) earlier in this section.
-For a description of limitations and exclusions related to all services, see Limitations and Exclusions later in this section Inpatient Hospital Care' Covered at 80% after deductible Covered at 60% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
+For more information, see Pregnancy and Maternity Care earlier in this section Covered at 60% after deductible' Prosthetic Devices Covered at 80% after deductible Covered at 60% after deductible Note: Subject to plan review; rental or purchase must meet clinical requirements Skilled Nursing Facility Covered at 80% after deductible Covered at 60% after deductible Limited to 120 days per calendar year (combined with combined) Note: Custodial services are not covered.
+For more information about eligible services, refer to Alternative Ca Settings earlier in this section Mental Health (Including Applied Behavior Analysis (ABA) Therapy) And Substance-Related and Addictive Disorders Treatment In-Network Benefits1 In-Network Benefits' Outpatient Care Covered at 80% after deductible Covered at 60% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
+For a description of ABA therap refer to Treating Autism Spectrum Disorders (ASD) earl exclusions related to all services, see Limitations and E. Inpatient Hospital Care' Covered at 80% after deductible Covered at 60% after deductible Note: For the highest level of benefits, call UHC at 800-638-8884 and follow the prompts for United Behavioral Health before receiving care For more information about covered services and prenotification requirements, refer to Mental Health and Substance-Related and Addictive Disorders Coverage earlier in this section.
 For a description of ABA therapy, refer to Treating Autism Spectrum Disorders (ASD) earlier in this section.
 For a description of limitations and exclusions related to all services, see Limitations and Exclusions later in this section Prescription Drugs Retail Administered by CVS Caremark.
 See the CVS Caremark Prescription Drug Program section for details Mail Order Administered by CVS Caremark.
 See the CVS Caremark Prescription Drug Program section for details

-'Care must be provided by a Choice Plus network provider/facility.
+&#x27;Care must be provided by a Choice Plus network provider/facility.
 It is your responsibility to confirm that you are using a network provider/visiting a network facility.
 The only exception is for services that meet UHC's definition of an emergency, as defined in Emergency and Urgent Care earlier in this section.

-All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.
+&lt;sup>2All coverage is based on the negotiated charge (defined earlier) for a particular covered health service or procedure.